What’s a Craniotomy?

 - The neurosurgeon will suture the skin incision back together to end the operation.

-What Does Recovery From a Craniotomy Look Like?
+What to Expect From a Craniotomy Recovery?

 The length of time to recuperate from a craniotomy varies from person to person.
 Nurses need to check every patient’s vital signs after they awaken from anesthesia.
 Following surgery, each patient needs to attend follow-up visits for 10 to 14 days.
 Depending on the patient’s health, recovery might take anywhere from one to four weeks.
 It may take up to 8 weeks for the patient to fully recover.
 For any post-operative questions or concerns, please contact us.